seralexeev/xrabbit.dev/README.md

   - 128-1.jpg
 ```

-When installing ZED SDK it decided that it needed to optimize neural depth models which increased the consumption to 7W and 1.4A
+When installing the ZED SDK it decided it needed to optimize the neural depth models, which pushed the consumption up to 7W and 1.4A

 ---